There are only a finite number of excluded minors for the class of bicircular matroids: No excluded minor has rank greater than nine

 \subsection{Six small excluded minors}

-In the following section, we show that there is no excluded minor of rank greater than seven by showing that any such purported matroid in fact already contains one of six smaller excluded minors.
+In the following section, we show that there is no excluded minor of rank greater than nine by showing that any such purported matroid in fact already contains one of six smaller excluded minors.
 In this section we describe these matroids.
 Each is quasi-graphic, and so has a biased graphic representation.
 Some have more than one such representation; here we exhibit those representations that are useful for finding these matroids as minors in the proof of Theorem \ref{nomore}.
 Geometric representations and frameworks are shown in Figures \ref{LittleGuys1}-\ref{LittleGuys5}.
 Points in geometric representations are shown as solid discs, while vertices of graphs are open circles.
+The M-numbers labelling the matroids are their unique identifiers in the dataset described in~\cite{MR2389607}.

 The graph $2C_3$ is obtained by adding an edge in parallel to each of the edges of a 3-cycle.
 Its cycle matroid $M(2C_3)$ has rank two and consists of three 2-element rank-1 flats, one of which is a balanced 2-cycle in the framework shown in Figure \ref{LittleGuys1}.
 At right in Figure \ref{LittleGuys1} is a framework for $M(K_4)$, with balanced cycle $\{2,4,6\}$.
-The matroid \emph{Pf} is shown in Figure \ref{LittleGuys2}, along with two of its frameworks.
-The framework shown at centre in Figure \ref{LittleGuys2} has a single balanced cycle $\{1,4,5,6\}$, and the framework at right has dependant bracelet $\{2,3\} \cup \{1,4\}$.
+The matroid \emph{Pf} is shown in Figure \ref{LittleGuys2}, along with two of its frameworks (it is its framework at right that we find in a purported excluded minor).
+The framework shown at centre in Figure \ref{LittleGuys2} has a single balanced cycle $\{1,4,5,6\}$, and the framework at right has dependent bracelet $\{2,3\} \cup \{1,4\}$.

 The framework for $\overline{P}$ shown in Figure \ref{LittleGuys3} has a single balanced cycle $\{1,2,3,4\}$.

 The framework for $\overline{\underline{P}}$ shown in Figure \ref{LittleGuys4} has the single balanced cycle $\{3,4,5,6\}$.